Minuscule 698: Description

-The text is divided according to the κεφαλαια (chapters), which numbers are given at the left margin; the τιτλοι (titles) are given at the top.
-There is also a division according to the Ammonian Sections (in Mark 237, the last section in 16:14), but there are no references to the Eusebian Canons.
-It contains the tables of the κεφαλαια (tables of contents) before each Gospel, lectionary markings at the margin, subscriptions at the end, Synaxarion, and Menologion.
+The text is divided according to the chapters (known as κεφαλαια / kephalaia), whose numbers are given in the margin, and their titles (known as τιτλοι / titloi) at the top of the pages.
+There is also a division according to the smaller Ammonian Sections (237 in Mark 234, the last in 16:14).
+There are however no references to the Eusebian Canons (both early divisions of the Gospels into sections.).
+It contains the tables of contents before each Gospel (also known as κεφαλαια), lectionary markings in the margin, subscriptions at the end of each Gospel, and the Synaxarion, and Menologion.

 According to Scrivener it is "rough and dirty".
-There are no pictures, but ornamentations in faded lake.
+There are no pictures, but ornamentations in faded ink.

 Text

-The Greek text of the codex was not placed by Kurt Aland in any Category.
+The Greek text of the codex is considered to be a representative of the Byzantine text-type.
+It was not placed by biblical scholar Kurt Aland in any Category of his New Testament manuscript classification system.

-According to the Claremont Profile Method it represents textual group 22a in Luke 1, Luke 10, and Luke 20.

 The text has some omissions supplied by marginal notes.
+According to the Claremont Profile Method (a specific analysis of textual data), it represents textual group 22a in Luke 1, Luke 10, and Luke 20.

 History

+The earliest history of the manuscript is unknown.
+The manuscript was bought in 1858 from the sale of a Sir T. Gage's manuscript collection.

+It was added to the list of New Testament manuscript by Scrivener (602), and biblical scholar Caspar René Gregory (698).
+It was examined by scholar S. T. Bloomfield, biblical scholar and clergyman Dean Burgon, and theologian William Hatch.
+Gregory saw the manuscript in 1883.

 Scrivener and Gregory dated the manuscript to the 14th century.
-Currently the manuscript is dated by the INTF to the 14th century.

-The manuscript was bought from Sir T. Gage's sale, in 1858.

-It was added to the list of New Testament manuscript by Scrivener (602) and Gregory (698).

-It was examined by S. T. Bloomfield, Dean Burgon, and William Hatch.
-Gregory saw the manuscript in 1883.

-The manuscript is currently housed at the British Library (Add MS 27861) in London.
+The manuscript is currently dated by the INTF to the 14th century.
+The manuscript is presently housed at the British Library (shelf number Add MS 27861) in London.